waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Future Strategy
 - **Giovanni Prep:** Use `team_composition_advisor_agent` before the next attempt.
 - **Training Location:** Seafoam Islands is the current target for grinding after finding Route 21 unsuitable.
+The central water area on B3F seems better than the initial spot.

 # VII.
 Future Agent & Tool Ideas
 - **Pokedex Completion Advisor Agent:** An agent that could analyze my current Pokedex and suggest which Pokémon to target next and where they might be found.

-# VIII.
-Reflection Insights (Turn 94142)

-## A. Procedural Failures & Corrections
-- **Immediate Action Mandate:** I have a recurring flaw of deferring tool/agent maintenance instead of performing it immediately.
-This violates my core directives.
-All such tasks MUST be my highest priority. (e.g., `reachable_shoreline_finder` fix was delayed from turn 94079 to 94090).
-- **Rigorous Testing:** I must be more proactive in testing tiles that appear impassable to confirm their status and document the results.
-I should also more actively try to disprove my own hypotheses to avoid confirmation bias.

-## B. New Agent & Tool Ideas
-- **Training Spot Efficiency Agent:** An agent that could analyze a training spot's efficiency by tracking encounter rate and EXP yield over a set number of turns to determine if it's a good grinding location.
+- **Training Spot Efficiency Agent/Tool:** An agent or tool that could analyze a training spot's efficiency by tracking encounter rate and EXP yield over a set number of turns to determine if it's a good grinding location.